 Eating a rainbow sounds as magical as riding a unicorn, finding Atlantis or singing with a mermaid, all activities which I’d adore.
 However, there is one big difference.
 You can actually eat a food rainbow – a satisfying, fun experience for both you and your grandchildren.

 More importantly you can give them some building blocks towards a healthy future.
 Grandmas through the ages have found the time to share their love and wisdom with a future generation.

 Today, this is especially needed in the area of food and health.
 It is well known that there are many health issues linked to poor diet.
-These include heart disease, diabetes, some cancers, osteoporosis and more.
-At the present time in Great Britain, more money is spent in the National Health Service on diseases caused by poor diet than by smoking.
+These include heart disease, diabetes, some cancers, osteoporosis, and more.

 Just as essential, and possibly more, are the phytonutrients, which are natural chemicals that give plants their colour.
 Each phytonutrient has its own health giving property.